Virtual open day - Air & Defence College

-You will need 5 GCSEs Grade A* to C or equivalent (including a Grade 5 or above in English Language and Maths; and a Grade C or above in Science).
+You will need 5 GCSEs Grade 9 to 4 or equivalent (including a Grade 5 or above in English Language and Maths; and a Grade 4 or above in Science).
 You will be required to attend an interview and provide a reference (from an employer or recent school/college report) along with evidence of specific and sustained interest and motivation in sport; and an ability to cope with a programme of physical activity.

 Assessment is through a combination of internally-set and externally-set coursework, online assessment and practical assessment.